-GeoDrawing, a collaborative geometric drawing JavaBeans which is a component of the ShareTone project, can read the geometric data and visualize the geometric algorithm.
-Combined with CollabRunJava, our system helps users to dynamically annotate their visualization code in the algorithmic implementation in the running time.
-Therefore, the geometric algorithm is independent of the visualization codes.
+GeoDrawing, a collaborative geometric drawing JavaBeans that is a component of the ShareTone project, can read the geometric data and visualize it.
+Combined with CollabRunJava, our system helps users to dynamically annotate their visualization code in the algorithmic implementation at the running time.
+Therefore, the geometric algorithm can be visualized through our system and it is independent of the visualization codes.
 Figure 6 is the snapshot of GeoDrawing embedded in CollabRunJava.